 Where I begin the process of deciding if you should make a move is with a very simple metaphor: have you ever played pool?
 If you haven’t, have you ever watched a pro run the table?
 And if you haven’t, check out Jackie Gleason and Paul Newman in the original 1961 version of The Hustler.
 But I digress.
 What you observe in the difference between amateur and professional pool is how the table is run.
 Amateurs look for the best shot on the table and sink that ball.
 Pros only take a shot when it lines up their next shot, so after a ball has dropped, there is another ball ready to drop, then another, then another, letting them run the table and only then sink the eight ball.
-A shot is only good if it sets up the next shot.
-Period.
+An expertly-targeted pool shot is only good if it strategically sets up the next shot.

-That’s the framework I suggest for anyone trying to make a tough career decision: each move has to set up the next move, even if you don’t know where the balls are going to stop moving—which you never will, because our lives are governed by market forces and luck as much as they are our own determination (that’s a lesson humility teaches us).
-The job and package you have is a known.
-The package being offered is a known, the job not so much because you haven’t done it yet.
+That’s the framework I suggest for anyone trying to make a tough career decision: each move has to set up the next move, even if you don’t know where the balls are going to stop moving—which you never will because our lives are governed by market forces and luck as much as they are our determination (that’s a lesson humility teaches us).
+The job and package you have is known.
+The package being offered is known, the job not so much because you haven’t done it yet.
 What is unknown is where and when you will be at the end of the next job if you take it, and the one after that, and the one after that.
-Those can never be known, unless you can see the future, in which case you don’t need to have lunch with me.
+Those can never be known unless you can see the future, in which case you don’t need to have lunch with me.

 To have a chance at getting the right decision, you’re going to need to answer three extremely personal questions.
 Sorry.

 The first question I asked this fellow was quite simple: to what do you aspire?
-If you could see the future, five years out, ten years out, what do you think you want those illusive opportunities in your target sights to be?
+If you could see the future, five years out, ten years out, what do you think you want those elusive opportunities in your target sights to be?
 Force yourself to focus on that, think about what you want downstream.
 It may never happen and you may change your mind a dozen or more times between now and then, that’s fine and natural.
 Still, ask yourself right now, what is the downstream job you want?